data-8/connector-instructors/README.md

 This repository contains three main things:

 1. A python module, called `connectortools` that has some useful functions for using Jupyter Notebooks and JupyterHub in your classes.
 This is in the `connectortools` folder and can be installed with the `setup.py` script.
-2. A collection of examples detailed in the `examples` folder.
+2. A collection of examples for how to use `connectortools`, these are notebooks in the `examples` folder.
-3. A collection of information for teaching data8 connector courses.
+3. A README with info for teaching data8 connector courses.
 This is currently in this `README.md` file as well as in the `guide` folder (all can be viewed on Github.com)
+4. A folder (`tutorials`) with general tutorials that cover topics in programming, computation, etc. Connector instructors may find these useful in teaching basic concepts.

 ## Points of contact